cosmos/cosmos-sdk/docs/spec/distribution/overview.md

 ## Affect on Staking

-Charging commission on Atom provisions while also allowing for Atom-provisions to be auto-bonded (distributed directly to the validators bonded staking) is problematic within BPoS.
+Charging commission on Atom provisions while also allowing for Atom-provisions to be auto-bonded (distributed directly to the validators bonded stake) is problematic within BPoS.
 Fundamentally, these two mechanisms are mutually exclusive.
 If both commission and auto-bonding mechanisms are simultaneously applied to the staking-token then the distribution of staking-tokens between